-- 1. Where the Agency for the Cooperation of Energy Regulators (the Agency) and ENTSO-e are competent within the European Union pursuant to Commission Regulation (EU) 2016/631, they shall exert the same competences where Contracting Parties are involved under the present Regulation unless differently stated in the present Regulation. - Competences of the Agency and ENTSO for Electricity pursuant to this Regulation are without prejudice to the Secretariat exercising its competences pursuant to Article 67(b) of the Energy Community Treaty ('the Treaty'). - 3.
+- Regulation (EU) 2016/631, they shall exert the same competences where Contracting Parties are involved under the present Regulation unless differently stated in the present Regulation. - 2.
+Competences of the Agency and ENTSO for Electricity pursuant to this Regulation are without prejudice to the Secretariat exercising its competences pursuant to Article 67(b) of the Energy Community Treaty ('the Treaty'). - 3.
 The Agency and ENTSO-E shall share data collected pursuant to this Regulation with the Energy Community Secretariat.